7 Strategies For Using Context Clues In Reading

 contributed by Kathy Glass

-We often ask students to use context clues to figure out a word’s meaning; therefore, it is our job to formally teach how authors use them.
+We often ask students to use context clues to figure out a word’s meaning.
+That makes it is our job as teachers to formally teach how authors use them.

 Teaching this skill supports self-agency so students can define unfamiliar words independently.
 The following are devices that authors use to incorporate context clues into their writing.
 The point is not that students memorize each type of context clue.
 It is more that they come to understand that authors give hints in all kinds of ways to help readers figure out what words mean so they are alert to these devices.

 Although the following list seems straightforward, neat and tidy, demonstrate to students to read the surrounding passage in which unfamiliar words appear.
 This helps readers infer a word’s meaning and appreciate the entire passage where the word resides.